Women's National Abortion Action Coalition

-The Women's National Abortion Action Coalition was a feminist coalition in the United States, formed in 1971 to campaign for the legalization of abortion and to defend reproductive rights.
+The Women's National Abortion Action Coalition (WONAAC) was a feminist coalition in the United States which campaigned for the legalization of abortion and the defense of reproductive rights in the United States.

-Activities

 WONAAC organized demonstrations conferences and lobbying campaigns across major U.S. cities in the early 1970s.
 It brought together members of the women's liberation movement, trade union activists, students and health care workers to demand the repeal of restrictive abortion laws.